tbarns/weather-or-not/README.md

 I was tasked with creating a weather app that performed and fetch request to the https://openweathermap.org/api in ogre to accomplish this task I used a secondary api from https://www.geoapify.com/ to pull the latitude and longitude for each location the user inputs.
 This assignment was a challenge since there was no code provided.
 I enjoyed styling and laying out the HTML and I got a lot more comfortable dynamically creating elements with JQUERY.
 This task challenged me to really understand what a fetch request to an API is capable of.
 It took a lot of effort to extract the data and display it but I am quite pleased at how it turned out.

+*UPDATE
+I was getting an error emssage due to the API that was not recommended.
+I wanted to avoid this error message in my console so I dug in and was able to work out how to do 2 API calls and get the data that I needed!
+This means I am no longer using the "geoapify" but since it was a major part of how I solved my issues to start I wanted to keep the relevant info in this file as a record of my progress and thinking.

 ## Installation

 https://tbarns.github.io/weather-or-not/